bric3/jd-intellij/README.md

     ant make

-> Note that Linux packaging is not yet available.
+> _Note that Linux packaging is not yet available._

-Take a look at the properties file `jd-intellij-osx.prperties` or `jd-intellij-win32.properties`, you'll find interesting properties :
+To package the archive you should also setup your the properties in your platform related file `jd-intellij-osx.prperties` or `jd-intellij-win32.properties`, you'll find interesting properties :

     # IntelliJ 11 path